 I love the artsy effect of Lisa Gillespie’s soap Mondrian Meets Miro as she mimics not only the style but the colors of these amazing artists.
 Thus, she is the winner of the Best Use of Color award this month!
 Lisa’s company is Courageous Soap in Colorado.

 This award can only be given if the colors in the soap are smooth (well-mixed!), have excellent contrast, and crisp (not bleeding into one another).
 You can see this soap demonstrates these traits perfectly.
 If you click on the photo to read Lisa’s blog post, you’ll find that she created several soaps with this technique to land on the one she decided to enter.
 You can also see the inspiration from the two artists.

 Finally, the Best Soap Newbie award must go to someone who has been making soap for less than a year, with fewer than 50 batches under their belt.
 We had 17 entries that fit this criteria, which I think is absolutely amazing!
 It can be super intimidating to put your work out there, whether you are experienced or not!
-I decided to give this award to Tracy Thomas of Silygrl Soaps in Virginia for her Crackling Fire soap:
+I decided to give this award to Tracy Thomas in Virginia for her Crackling Fire soap:

 Tracy did an excellent job creating a fiery looking soap, don’t you think?
 The colors are well-chosen and the thin trace actually worked in her favor to create the flames.
 The photo is well-lit and focused and shows off the soap beautifully.
 If you click on the photo, you can read more about Tracy’s soap on her Instagram post.

 The rest of the entries are posted in the order they were voted at the bottom of this post.